Teslas with Autopilot a step closer to recall after wrecks

 Investigators also wrote that a driver's use or misuse of the driver monitoring system “or operation of a vehicle in an unintended manner does not necessarily preclude a system defect.”

-The agency document all but says Tesla’s method of making sure drivers pay attention isn’t good enough and that it has a safety defect that should be recalled, said Bryant Walker Smith, a University of South Carolina law professor who studies automated vehicles.
+The agency document all but says Tesla’s method of making sure drivers pay attention isn’t good enough, that it's defective and should be recalled, said Bryant Walker Smith, a University of South Carolina law professor who studies automated vehicles.

 “It is really easy to have a hand on the wheel and be completely disengaged from driving,” he said.
 Monitoring a driver's hand position is not effective because it only measures a physical position.
 “It is not concerned with their mental capacity, their engagement or their ability to respond."

-Similar systems from other companies such as General Motors' Super Cruise use infrared cameras to watch a driver's eyes to ensure they're looking forward.
-But even these may still allow a driver to zone out, Walker Smith said.
+Similar systems from other companies such as General Motors' Super Cruise use infrared cameras to watch a driver's eyes or face to ensure they're looking forward.
+But even these systems may still allow a driver to zone out, Walker Smith said.

 “This is confirmed in study after study,” he said.
 “This is established fact that people can look engaged and not be engaged.
 You can have your hand on the wheel and you can be looking forward and not have the situational awareness that's required.”